Status : ActiveRef BS_RECORD

 Why it matters

-It is also a measuring stick.
-The amount of human steering this needs keeps dropping as the underlying models get more capable, so running it is a way to see exactly where the frontier of agent coordination sits right now — and where it is heading next.
-Knowing that firsthand, instead of guessing from a demo reel, is the whole point.
+It's also a measuring stick.
+The amount of human steering this runtime needs keeps dropping as the underlying models get more capable, so running concrete companies on it (like the Growth Agency) is a way to see exactly where the frontier of autonomous coordination sits right now — and where it's heading next.
+Knowing that firsthand, instead of guessing from a demo reel, is half the point of the work.

 The hard part